 Introduction to Alkynes

 When three pairs of electrons are shared between two carbon atoms, a triple bond is formed between the two carbon atoms.
-The distinguishing features of alkynes from the other hydrocarbons are the triple bond which exists between the carbon atoms.
+In the triple bond, one will be sigma and the other two will be pi bonds.

-Hence the two remaining p orbitals are occupied by a single electron.
-As it is same with the other carbon atom, this permits the pairing of electrons which results in the formation of 2 pi bonds.
+Hence, the two remaining p orbitals are occupied by a single electron.
+It is the same for the other carbon, which permits the pairing of electrons which results in the formation of 2 pi bonds.
 The carbon-carbon triple bond is made stronger by the presence of one sigma bond.

 Uses of Alkynes

-The most common form of alkynes Ethyne is used in preparing many other compounds. some of these uses are as follows:
+The most common form of alkynes i.e, ethyne is used in preparing many other compounds.
+Some of these uses are as follows:

 - The most common use of Ethyne is for making organic compounds like ethanol, ethanoic acid, acrylic acid, etc.

-- It is also used for making polymers and its beginning materials. for instance, vinyl chloride is used as the starting material for PVC and chloroprene is used for synthetic rubber neoprene.
+- It is also used for making polymers and it is a precursor.
+For instance, vinyl chloride is used as the starting material for PVC and chloroprene is used for synthetic rubber neoprene.